mlabs-haskell/plutus-simple-model/docs/src/use-tasty.md

 # Testing with tasty

 In real unit test suite we are likely to use `tasty` to create tests.
-Fo that we have helper funtion that checks that no errors has happened during execution:
+For that we have helper funtion that checks that no errors has happened during execution:

 ```haskell